 Let's start with the name.
 Tap in the name box to bring up the blinking cursor and keyboard (as seen in the image below).
-Simply type in the name you want followed by a carriage return.
+Simply type in the name you want followed by tapping the blue 'Done' button.
 Note the text change from "Main" to "FOH".